wdi-sg/user-songs/README.md

 ### Setup

-Make sure you have the app running and that it has a few songs in it.
+Make sure you have the app running.
+Add a few songs in it.
+(All the add/insert functionality should already work)

+The index page should display a list of songs.

 Going to the index page: `http://localhost:3000` you should see a list of the songs.